abin24/Surface-Inspection-defect-detection-dataset/README.md

-- these 6 class NEU surface defect dataset has only the image level label, no pixel level Ground truth. ile.
+- these 6 class NEU surface defect dataset has only the image level label, without pixel level groundtruth.

 ![](NEU2.png)